How to Become an Employee Training Specialist

 Employee training specialists are responsible for the orientation and training of new and existing employees within an organization.
 Their work depends on the type of business; it may be technical and hands-on in nature, or it may involve teaching in a classroom.

 Most training specialists join human resources departments as entry-level college graduates and move into specialist roles with experience and additional training.
-These professionals usually work in comfortable office settings.
-Jobs are typically full time during normal 9-to-5 business hours.
+These professionals usually work in comfortable office settings; however, travel between offices may be necessary.
+Jobs are typically full-time during normal 9-to-5 business hours.

 To become an employee training specialist, applicants generally need to earn a bachelor's degree in a subject of study like human resources or business administration.
 A few years of experience is generally required in the field.
 The following table offers a list of common requirements for employee training specialists.